FranciscoReyne/Cognitive-Orchestration-Skill/README.md

 Rather than enforcing a fixed execution graph, the system allows agent networks to dynamically grow, fragment, merge, or reconfigure in response to context, evaluation, or internal decisions.

+### Manifesto

+- This is not a task system.
+- This is not a workflow engine.
+- This is not an agent framework.

+This is a **cognitive orchestration model**.

+Agents are persistent, authority is distributed, and structure may evolve at runtime.

+Orchestration is declared in natural language, not encoded in control flow.

+The system adapts, governs itself, and continues operating beyond results.

 ---

 ## Core Concepts